FAQs | Frequently Asked Questions

 Greatest Works Tour is designed to take approximately 10 minutes per day, 5 days a week.
 Each lesson includes open-ended discussion questions, so these may take longer based on each child and teacher's level of participation.
 You can download a FREE sample lesson to try for yourself!

 Greatest Works Tour is a 30-week curriculum.
-The first week is an overview of the orchestra and instrument families.
+The first week of Year 1 is an overview of the orchestra and instrument families.
 The subsequent 29 weeks cover composers, artists, and their greatest works.
+Year 2 covers 30 weeks of composers, artists, and their greatest works.

 Greatest Works Tour covers composers, artists, and their greatest works from the Renaissance to Modern period.
 Click here for a detailed list of which composers and artists we cover.